circleci/circleci-docs/src-api/source/includes/_overview.md

 </aside>

 <aside class="notice">
-Our v1.1 API enforces that same rate limits as the V2 API.
+The CircleCI v1.1 API enforces the same rate limits as the V2 API.
 The API will return HTTP status 429 in some cases.
 You can read more about the limit <a href="https://circleci.com/docs/2.0/api-developers-guide/#rate-limits">here.</a>
 </aside>

 ## API Syntax